kenttonino/Meaningless-Stuff/sw-data-structures-and-algorithms/course-AMA-ITE6201/w-001-introduction-to-data-structure/01-what-is-data-structure.md

     must be supported.
 Examples of basic operations include inserting a data item into the data structure, deleting a data item from the data structure, and finding a specified data item.

+(2) Quantify the resource constraints for each operation.

+(3) Select the data structure that best meets these requirements.
 ```